 - It helps them to prevent water loss.

-- Like other fox species, the body of fennec foxes are able to constrict blood vessels to maintain body temperature.
+- Like other fox species, the body of fennec foxes can constrict blood vessels to maintain body temperature.

 Fennec Fox Structural Adaptations